-At my practice, Madden PT, there’s a process that we follow to help us think through the opening of a new clinic location.
+At my practice, Madden PT, there’s a process that we follow to help us think through the opening of a de novo clinic location.
 We just opened our third clinic about a year ago, and we made it to the break-even point by our second full month.
 And now, we’re operating at about 100% capacity with two full-time PTs and two full-time PTAs.

 This is a huge difference compared to when we opened our second clinic about ten years ago.
 We didn’t know how to do it the way we would today, and we struggled for a few years before getting it up to speed.